Skip to main content

 Description

 CVE-2026-25067 is a medium-severity unauthenticated path coercion vulnerability in SmarterTools SmarterMail versions prior to build 9518.
-The vulnerability arises from the background-of-the-day preview endpoint, which base64-decodes attacker-supplied input and uses it as a filesystem path without proper validation.
-On Windows systems, this allows resolution of UNC paths, causing the SmarterMail service to initiate outbound SMB authentication attempts to attacker-controlled hosts.
+The vulnerability arises because the application base64-decodes attacker-supplied input and uses it as a filesystem path without proper validation.
+On Windows systems, this allows the resolution of UNC paths, causing the SmarterMail service to initiate outbound SMB authentication attempts to attacker-controlled hosts.
 This behavior can be exploited for credential coercion, NTLM relay attacks, and unauthorized network authentication.
-No user interaction or authentication is required to exploit this vulnerability, and no known exploits are currently reported in the wild.
-The CVSS 4.
-0 score is 6.
-9, reflecting a medium severity level.
-Organizations using affected SmarterMail versions should prioritize patching or mitigating this issue to prevent potential credential theft or lateral movement within networks.
+No user interaction or authentication is required to exploit this vulnerability.
+Although no known exploits are currently reported in the wild, the potential for abuse in network authentication contexts makes it a significant concern.
+Organizations using vulnerable SmarterMail versions should prioritize patching or mitigating this issue to prevent credential theft and lateral movement risks.

 AI-Powered Analysis